norihiro/obs-text-pthread/README.md

   * Lower priority to draw glyphs so that other sources and encoders are not impacted
   * More frequent polling of the text file
 * Automatic line-break supporting East Asian languages
+* Saving as PNG files for post production

 ### Markups